 Goal 2 Education Excellence: Seeks to show that Student Learning Outcomes are being attained and regularized assessment allows programs and services to identify, analyze and use assessment results for accountability and program improvement.

-Goal 3 Community Interaction: Seeks to improve awareness of the College and increase public and fiscal support for its vision to reduce GCC’s financial dependence on the Government of Guam.
+Goal 3 Community Interaction: Seeks to improve awareness of the College and increase public and fiscal support for its vision to reduce GCC’s financial dependence on the government of Guam.
 This is evidenced by numerous federal grants awarded to the college for program development and campus improvement.
+(Comments/feedback by Doris Perez)

 Goal 4 Dedicated Planning: Provides a means to measure progress towards attaining the vision of the College each year through a systematic review and evaluation, the results of which are utilized to inform decision making at the College at all levels.